 Duke Network Analysis Center

-Research: My current research focuses on the mathematical and computational study of networks, developing and understanding tools for the study of real-world data.
-Networks appear across many academic disciplines and our group activities have included collaborations with Archeology, Biostatistics, Epidemiology, Finance, Infectious Diseases, Neuroscience, Physics, Political Science, Psychology, Public Policy, Sociology, and Statistics.
-With “nodes” representing actors of interest and “edges” connecting the nodes representing the relationships under study, the concept of a network can be flexibly used in many applications.
-Most people are familiar with the concept of a network in terms of hyperlinked web pages or online social networks.
-Such online networks are an area of broad interest (including some of our own work), but networks are also useful for studying a wider variety of connected systems.
+Research: Our current research focus is in networks.
+We use mathematical and statistical principles to develop and apply computational tools for the study of real-world data.
+Networks appear across many disciplines and our group activities have included collaborations with Archeology, Biostatistics, Epidemiology, Finance, Infectious Diseases, Neuroscience, Physics, Political Science, Psychology, Public Policy, Sociology, and Statistics.
+With “nodes” representing actors of interest and “edges” connecting the nodes representing relationships or similarities, the concept of a network can be flexibly used across many applications.
+Most people are familiar with the concept of a network in terms of hyperlinked web pages or online social networks, and online networks are indeed an area of broad interest (including some of our own work); but networks can be successfully applied to a much wider variety of connected systems.

 Group: Our research group currently includes postdoctoral scholars Nishant Malik and Dane Taylor; graduate students Hsuan-Wei “Wayne” Lee, Joan Pharr and Simi Wang; and undergraduates Eli Bingham, Drew Cabaniss, Lauren Friedmann, Phillip Maraveyias and Patrick Short.
-Each is working on some aspect of the study of networks, including developments in community detection, modeling network dynamics, and collaborating with Greg Forest on model interactions in networked materials.
+Each is working on some aspect of the study of networks, including developments in community detection, modeling network dynamics, collaborating with Greg Forest on model interactions in networked materials, and collaborating with Jim Moody on diffusive processes with applications to disease and health behaviors.
 The group also continues ongoing collaborations with a variety of graduate students from other departments and universities.

 My other pages: